Nebiyou-Daniel/EAD-Projects/README.md

   - Description: This project focuses on developing a web-based application for managing employees of a certain company.
   - Technologies: HTML, Bootstrap, MySQL, Java
+  -
+4. Calculator

+  - Description: This project is a calculator that operates only on two numbers.
+  - Technologies: HTML, Java

+5. Online Registration System

+  - Description: This project is a simple name, email and password registering web-app.
+  - Technologies: HTML, MySQL, Java, JSP

 ## Contributing
 If you would like to contribute to any of the projects or have suggestions for improvements, please follow the standard GitHub workflow: